Beau Biden: Military service

 Biden joined the Delaware Army National Guard in 2003 and attended The JAG School at the University of Virginia.
 He attained the rank of major in the Judge Advocate General's Corps as part of the 261st Signal Brigade in Smyrna, Delaware.

-Biden's unit was activated to deploy to Iraq on October 3, 2008 and sent to Fort Bliss, Texas for pre-deployment training.
+Biden's unit was activated to deploy to Iraq on October 3, 2008, and was sent to Fort Bliss, Texas for pre-deployment training.
 This was the day after his father participated in the 2008 presidential campaign's only vice presidential debate.
 His father was on the record as saying, "I don't want him going.
 But I tell you what, I don't want my grandson or my granddaughters going back in 15 years, and so how we leave makes a big difference."

 Biden traveled to Washington, D.C. from Iraq in January 2009 for the presidential inauguration and his father's swearing-in as vice president, then returned to Iraq.
 Biden received a visit at Camp Victory from his father on July 4, 2009.

-Biden returned from Iraq in September 2009 after completing his yearlong stint on active duty which included a 7-month deployment in the combat zone.
-During his deployment he announced that he would continue to actively serve as Delaware's attorney general by working in conjunction with his office's senior staff in Delaware, although a member of his unit related that Biden said he had turned over most of his attorney general work to his deputy in order to focus on his duties in Iraq.
+Biden returned from Iraq in September 2009 after completing his yearlong stint on active duty which included a 7-month deployment in the combat zone with the Judge Advocate General (JAG) Corps.
+During his deployment he announced that he would continue to actively serve as Delaware's attorney general by working in conjunction with his office's senior staff in Delaware, although a member of his unit related that Biden said he had turned over most of his attorney general work to his chief deputy in order to focus on his duties in Iraq.

-Biden was awarded the Bronze Star Medal for his service in Iraq.
+Biden was awarded the Bronze Star Medal for meritorious service in Iraq.
 Army Chief of Staff Raymond Odierno delivered the eulogy at Biden's funeral and presented a posthumous Legion of Merit for his service in the Delaware National Guard, stating "Beau Biden possessed the traits I have witnessed in only the greatest leaders."
 He was also posthumously presented with the Delaware Conspicuous Service Cross, which is "awarded for heroism, meritorious service and outstanding achievement".